Robert Filmer: Reception

 Bentham went on to claim that Filmer had failed to prove divine right theory but he had proved "the physical impossibility of the system of absolute equality and independence, by showing that subjection and not independence is the natural state of man".

 Family

 His first son Sir Edward was Gentleman of the Privy Chamber.
 He died in 1668 and the East Sutton estate passed to his brother Robert who was created a baronet in 1674 in honour of their father's loyalty to the Crown.
 See Filmer baronets.
-Filmer's third son, Samuel, married Maria Horsmanden and lived in Virginia Colony before dying childless soon after.
+Filmer's third son, Samuel, married Mary Horsmanden and lived in Virginia Colony before dying childless soon after.